 How to Store Leftovers

 This Crock Pot Roast with potatoes and carrots can be stored in the refrigerator for up to five days.
-Let the roast sit out until it has cooled and place the beef and vegetables with the au jus sauce in a large airtight container.
+Let the roast sit out until it has cooled and place the beef and vegetables with its liquid in a large airtight container.

 How to Reheat Leftovers